Famosi/Duckietown-AI-Driving-Olympics/README.md

 * Lane following with Vehicles and Intersections- `LFVI`
 * Autonomous Mobility-on-Demand - `AMoD`

-This project is a solution for the `LF challenge`:
+This project is a solution for the `aido-LF` challenge:
 * **Control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.**

-More info about the Duckietown Project [here](http://aido.duckietown.org/).
+More info about the Duckietown Project and aido-LF challenge [here](http://aido.duckietown.org/).

 ## Table of contents
 * [Overview](#overview)